TanjinAlam/Hyperledger-learning-token-backend/learning-token/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Learning Token

-Run the command on a terminal to start hardhat network
+Run the command on a terminal to start hardhat network && run the testcases

 ```
 npx hardhat node
+npx hardhat test test/LearningToken.ts --network localhost
 ```

 Follow below commands for deploying the contract on hardhat network: